Heatwave114/wazobia-open-speech-mobile/README.md

 # wazobia-open-speech-mobile
-This is an open-source mobile application that augments the wazobia AVR framework.
-This serves the purpose of an interface that
+This is an open-source mobile application that augments the wazobia AVR system.
+This application is developed to provide an interface to voice donors.